Donny van de Beek posts image of his ankle after Oriol Romeu's poor tackle v Southampton

-Southampton 2-3 Man Utd: Donny van de Beek posts image of ankle after Oriol Romeu tackle
+Southampton 2-3 Man Utd: Donny van de Beek posts image of ankle after Ward-Prowse tackle

 Man United produced a spirited comeback against Southampton on at St Mary's on Sunday evening.